InjectiveLabs/docs/source/includes/_clients.md

 Since **version 1.49** the SDK is able also to get the markets and tokens information directly from the chain data (through the Indexer process).
 The benefit of this approach is that it is not necessary to update the SDK version when a new market is created in the chain or a new token is added.

-- To use the markets and tokens information from the local configuration files, create the Composer instance in the traditional way

 <br />
 <br />
 <br />